-Surveillance failures in the regulatory crosshairs

-In 2024, regulators significantly intensified their scrutiny of firms' systems and controls, culminating in an 825% increase in enforcement value compared to the prior year.
+Surveillance failures in the regulatory crosshairs In 2024, regulators significantly intensified their scrutiny of firms' systems and controls, culminating in an 825% increase globally in enforcement value compared to the prior year.
 Supervisors took decisive action against those failing to detect and address suspicious activity, with the surge in enforcement activity highlighting structural weaknesses in trade surveillance frameworks, concerning everything from data governance to threshold calibration and escalation procedures.
 Data governance as the foundation of effective surveillance

-Head of Surveillance, Global Bank Data governance took centre stage in 2024, catalysed by J.P.
-Morgan's \$348 million fine imposed by the FRB (\$98.2 million) and OCC (\$250 million) in March, followed by the CFTC (\$200 million) in May, for failing to supervise its trade surveillance systems.

-Despite prior commitments to improve oversight after a 2020 spoofing settlement, the bank discovered in 2021 that surveillance gaps had left billions of order messages across 30 global venues - including a major US market - unmonitored for nearly a decade.
+Head of Surveillance, Global Bank Data governance took centre stage in 2024, catalyzed by J.P.
+Morgan's \$348 million fine imposed by the FRB (\$98.2 million) and OCC (\$250 million) in March, followed by the CFTC (\$200 million) in May, for failing to supervize its trade surveillance systems.
+Despite prior commitments to improve oversight after a 2020 spoofing settlement, the bank discovered in 2021 that surveillance gaps had left billions of order messages across 30 global venues - including a major U.S. market - unmonitored for nearly a decade.
 These failures were rooted in misconfigured data feeds and an over-reliance on presumed "golden source" data without proper validation protocols.
 In her response to the case, CFTC Commissioner Kristin N. Johnson said that J.P.
 Morgan should have "measured twice and cut once," highlighting that thorough preparation, careful assessment, and meticulous planning are essential to ensuring compliance initiatives succeed and deliver lasting improvements.
 J.P.
 Morgan should have:

 - Double-checked their systems and processes to ensure data completeness, accuracy, and proper configuration before deploying surveillance systems or relying on third-party providers. - Anticipated and mitigated risks associated with data gaps or system incompatibilities, rather than assuming everything was functioning as intended.

-Independent expert in Risk Assessments, Trade and Comms Surveillance
+Off the back of that [J.P.
+Morgan] fine, most tier one banks kicked off some sort of project to review their venue coverage and data governance.
+Independent expert in Risk Assessments, Trade and Comms Surveillance "